One Idea. One Challenge. Once a Week.

 - EXCELLENCE: Natural & eloquent

 This same process applies for all of us.
 We begin with our baseline.
-Once we start to internalize a script we sound and feel unnatural.
+Once we start to internalize specific messaging we sound and feel unnatural.
 But after we pass through the Uncanny Valley we are no longer awkward.
 Our personality shines.
 Our thoughts are clear and eloquent.
 We say exactly what we want without rambles or digressions.

 Our goal in preparing for big talks:

 I encourage you to really think through your important speeches.
 And I recommend you memorize your opening and closing words, as well as your proverbs and transitions.
 Tell your stories from the heart, not fully scripted, and leave room to play jazz with your audience.

 The executive that hired us agreed to follow this plan.
 We practiced together for several weeks after we finalized his remarks.
 We even ran a few reps on site the morning of his big talk.

 He crushed it.
 A crowd of people gathered around him afterward.
 He told me later it was the best speech he’d ever given.

 Forge ahead through the Uncanny Valley.
 Excellence awaits.